jimmyff/jimmyff-website/content/blog/2025-08-01-prism-dart-flutter-color-package/index.md

  ---

- Hopefully the above gives you a little overview of why a dedicated colour library is useful.
+ Hopefully the above gives you a little overview of why a dedicated color library is useful.
 Prism provides a really easy way to create, manipulate and store colors.
 Prism currently supports Rgb8, Rgb16, Hsl, Hsv, Oklch and Oklab color spaces, and makes it trivial to convert between them.
 Here's a little example:

 ```dart